 Changes in state, pressure, light, energy, Earth and space.

 All students at Key Stage 4 are given the opportunity to study GCSE Combined Science, to achieve 2 full Science GCSE’s.
-Students will start this course in Year 9 and complete the course at the end of Year 11.
+Students will start the course in year 10 and complete the course at the end of year 11.

 Students will have 4 lessons of study per week and will sit 6 exams at the end of Year 11 (2 – Biology, 2- Chemistry and 2- Physics) each exam lasting a total of 1hour 10 minutes.